 The cheapest way to test software is to sign up for a free demo account.
 You can then try signals, charts, strategies, and any automated trading capabilities.
 Most of the top forex trading platforms offer demo accounts.

 Often featuring in reviews of the best 5 forex trading platforms are:

-Note minimum deposits vary between companies, but UK forex traders will find accounts with low deposit requirements of just £100.
+Note minimum deposits vary between companies, but UK forex traders will find accounts with low deposit requirements of less than £100.